Heart of the City

 This document reveals the first phase of capital improvements to the Heart of the City public space.
 Anchored by Mayo Clinic’s Mayo and Gonda Buildings, numerous hotels, restaurants, shops and boutiques, and the University of Minnesota, this vibrant and well-programmed public space will increase visitor traffic, generate economic activity, appreciate real estate values, and provide a community gathering place for the community and and more than 3 million annual visitors.

-Patrick Seeb is the Director of Economic Development & Placemaking.
+Patrick Seeb is the DMC Economic Development Agency Executive Director.
 He is your partner and point of contact for providing resources and answering your questions.